 For those new to sailing, we typically recommend our BVI programs, because yachts sail as part of a group or 'flotilla'.
-Sailing and socializing within a larger group is a lot of fun and traveling this way also offers significant safety advantages.
+Sailing and socializing within a larger group is a lot of fun and traveling this way also offers significant risk management advantages.
 We may have as many as 40 staff in one place at the same time, allowing our students to interact and learn from a large number of highly trained teachers and role models.
 Back-up support is always available with Emergency Medical Technicians and Paramedics close at hand.
-Additionally, it allows ActionQuest Directors, Mike or Jim, to be present full-time to interact with students and staff and to ensure our high safety standards.
+Additionally, it allows ActionQuest Director, Mike Meighan, to be present full-time to interact with students and staff and to ensure our high standards.

-Whether aboard our larger sailing vessels or our smaller dinghies, wearing PFD's is a must when underway.
-The decision to wear PFD's is simple common sense.
-Safety preparedness is as critical in times of blue skies and calm seas as it is in rough weather.
-The US Sailing Association, the national governing body for sailing, requires all crew to wear US Coast Guard approved PFD's (personal flotation devices) whenever training vessels for youth are in motion.
+Whether aboard our larger sailing vessels or our smaller dinghies, wearing a PFD is a must when underway.
+The decision to wear a PFD is simple common sense.
+Risk management is as critical in times of blue skies and calm seas as it is in rough weather.
+The US Sailing Association, the national governing body for sailing, requires all crew to wear a US Coast Guard approved PFD whenever training vessels for youth are in motion.
 AQ instituted this procedure years before the regulation went into effect, and with good reason.

 AQ recognizes that sun safety is critical as we spend a lot of time outside during our programs.
 There are biminis (awnings) covering the cockpits of all our vessels, yet overexposure is still a concern and something we take seriously.
 Our staff set the example through good practices, while educating and monitoring their shipmates.
 AQ recommends that everyone take the following precautions: